-How do I print all arguments submitted on a command line from a bash script?
+- How to print all arguments submitted on the command line from a bash script

 There are couple ways how to print bash arguments from a script.
 Try some scripts below to name just few.